jullebli/minesweeperBot/README.md

 # Minesweeper bot

 A minesweeper solver/helper made in the course DATA STRUCTURES PROJECT (4 CR).
 The implementation code of the minesweeper game has not been made by me.
-It was offered as a base to help develope the solver/helper and has been made by other students on another course (link to the git repository [link to the git repository of the base material](https://github.com/TiraLabra/minesweeper.git).
+It was offered as a base to help develope the solver/helper and has been made by other students on another course ([link to the git repository of the base material](https://github.com/TiraLabra/minesweeper.git).
 My work/code consists of the bot imlementations: SinglePointBot, DoubleSetSinglePointBot and NaiveSinglePointBot and their tests.
 Also classes in the minesweeper.util package (MyList, MySet and MySetIterator) and their tests are made by me.

 I recommend copying the git repository and then running the program from terminal or in Netbeans.